Huzaifa-sheikh2/practice/README.md

 # practice
-this is a practice for git and github
+this is a practice for github